Nighttime Killers: Motivation

 The two men discussed becoming contract killers, thinking that this would be a perfect job for them.
 They also discussed killing some of their friends for more immediate financial gain.
 However they did not know how to look for contract work, and were unsure they'd be able to kill a friend on the first try, so they decided to practice on the homeless.
 They reportedly killed at least five before risking to attack a more dangerous target.
 They eventually settled on attacking car owners; owning a personal vehicle was a considerable luxury and a sign of wealth in the former Soviet Union of the early 1990s.
 However the killers admitted that they did not have much luck killing random car owners, as most of them had little if any money on them, and taking and later selling their cars was difficult.
-By this time however both men admitted that they enjoyed the act of killing by itself, and continued to kill even if it didn't bring financial gain.
+By this time however both men admitted that they enjoyed by itself, and continued to kill even if it didn't bring financial gain.

 Speaking of their victims at trial, Volkovich stated that "they were nothing to me, not people, just items in a list".
 He then added that murders became like a drug to him.
 "They made me feel like a superman", he said.
 The only victim he expressed any regret over was their last, the woman he had accidentally hit while drunk driving, and the pair's only known female victim.